WNYE-TV: Criticism

 Since the relaunch of the station, the station's popularity has been reflected in ratings, underwriter support, and press coverage.
-Despite these successes, the station has come under some degree of criticism from the New York City City Council, and Councilmember Gale Brewer who has called NYC Media "too hip and flashy."
-Although Brewer's rhetoric has subsided since former General Manager Arick Wierson huddled with Deputy Mayor Ed Skyler and agreed to produce a new news program entitled "City Scoop," Brewer still contends that NYC Media has strayed from its original mission in search of audience share and advertising dollars.
-On August 4, 2009, the Village Voice published a cover article criticizing the network's founder, Arick Wierson, for his many outside business interests, and his close relationship to the Mayor and other wealthy businessmen.
+Despite these successes, the station has come under some degree of criticism from the New York City Council, and Councilmember Gale Brewer who has called NYC Media "too hip and flashy."
+Although Brewer's rhetoric has subsided since former general manager Arick Wierson huddled with Deputy Mayor Ed Skyler and agreed to produce a new news program entitled City Scoop, Brewer still contends that NYC Media has strayed from its original mission in search of audience share and advertising dollars.
+On August 4, 2009, the Village Voice published a cover article criticizing the station's founder, Arick Wierson, for his many outside business interests, and his close relationship to the Mayor and other wealthy businessmen.

 Technical information

 Subchannels

-The station's digital signal is multiplexed:
+The station's signal is multiplexed:

 As of June 2018, WNYE-TV broadcasts its main channel in 1080i high definition.

 Analog-to-digital conversion

-WNYE-TV discontinued regular programming on its analog signal, over UHF channel 25, on June 12, 2009, as part of the federally mandated transition from analog to digital television.
-The station's digital signal remained on its pre-transition UHF channel 24, using PSIP to display WNYE-TV's virtual channel as 25 on digital television receivers.
+WNYE-TV ended regular programming on its analog signal, over UHF channel 25, on June 12, 2009, as part of the federally mandated transition from analog to digital television.
+The station's digital signal remained on its pre-transition UHF channel 24, using virtual channel 25.